bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 process, and send the results of the bank authentication to us with their standard transaction request.
 To do this, the merchant must integrate using a server-to-server type connection.

 Note: This option must be enabled by us.
-Contact support if you want to use this method.
+Contact Customer Care if you want to use this method.

 The Visa Secure, SecureCode, or SafeKey bank authentication results must be sent with the transaction request using these five system variables: